isomerpages/moe-etd-tflb/pages/terms-of-use.md

 #### **Intellectual Property Rights and Restrictions on Use of Website Content**

-1. Materials, including design, source codes, pages, documents and online graphics, audio and video in the Website are protected by law.
+1. Materials, including design, source codes, pages, documents, online graphics, audio, and video on the Website are protected by law.
 The intellectual property rights in the materials are owned or licensed to CotF.

 2. Apart from any fair dealings permitted by law, no part of the Website may be reproduced or reused for any commercial purposes whatsoever without our prior written permission.
-The modification of the materials in the Website is prohibited.
+The modification of the materials on the Website is prohibited.

 3. CotF makes no warranty as to any of the intellectual property on the Website.